open-telemetry/oteps/text/0000-template.md

 ## Open questions

-- What happens if a malicious/accidental config change overwhelms the application/monitoring system?
+- As mentioned here [https://github.com/open-telemetry/opentelemetry-proto/pull/155#issuecomment-640582048]. what happens if a malicious/accidental config change overwhelms the application/monitoring system?
 Is it the responsibility of the user to be cautious while making config changes?
 Should we automatically decrease telemetry exporting if we can detect performance problems?

 ## Future possibilities